anjalibagal20-max/SQL-Project/README.md

-💻 Project Title
+💻 Project Title:

 Online Book Store

 🎯 Purpose
 This project demonstrates the design, creation, and management of a relational database for a functional online book store.
 The primary purpose is to efficiently store, retrieve, and manage data related to books, customers, orders, and authors.
 The project aims to establish a robust and scalable backend for an e-commerce platform, enabling key business operations and analysis.

 🛠️ Tech Stack
+Database:

-Database: SQL (e.g., MySQL, PostgreSQL, SQL Server) Data Modeling: SQL queries for creating tables (CREATE TABLE), defining relationships (Primary Keys, Foreign Keys), and populating data (INSERT INTO).
+SQL (e.g., MySQL, PostgreSQL, SQL Server)
+Data Modeling: SQL queries for creating tables (CREATE TABLE), defining relationships (Primary Keys, Foreign Keys), and populating data (INSERT INTO).
 Data Manipulation & Querying: Advanced SQL queries for data retrieval, analysis, and reporting (e.g., JOINs, GROUP BY, HAVING, Subqueries).
 Documentation: Entity-Relationship Diagram (ERD) to visualize the database schema.